Greece tables law to tighten bank supervision

 Addressing the Greek parliament's economic and monetary affairs committee on Tuesday, Finance Minister Evangelos Venizelos urged deputies to pass the legislation.

-"We must send a very clear message ... that Greece honors, respects and implements everything it has accepted and signed without wavering," he said.
+"We must send a very clear message ... that Greece honours, respects and implements everything it has accepted and signed without wavering," he said.

-The draft bill says the EFSF constitutes the euro zone's answer to pressures from markets and that its quick activation is vital to the successful implementation of Greece's rescue program.
+The draft bill says the EFSF constitutes the euro zone's answer to pressures from markets and that its quick activation is vital to the successful implementation of Greece's rescue programme.

-The draft law also widens central bank powers in safeguarding the banking system's stability, including asking lenders to recapitalize via rights issues where existing shareholders waive their rights, which would dilute ownership.
+The draft law also widens central bank powers in safeguarding the banking system's stability, including asking lenders to recapitalise via rights issues where existing shareholders waive their rights, which would dilute ownership.

 "It is possible that there will be banks that face a problem sooner or later, and the law spells out an action plan to deal with such eventualities," said a banking analyst who did not want to be named.